+Are you travelling with some high-value items?
+You might want a bit of extra cover for them.
+You can pay more to list these items on your Certificate of Insurance as specified items.
 We cover you if your specified items are lost, stolen, or damaged because of an unexpected event.
-Your claim must meet the conditions of cover on page 50.
+Your claim must meet the conditions of cover below.